roadwarriorslive/Pipulate/README.rst

 web-login, getting you immediately over the biggest hurdle.
 After that, there's a simple convention of selecting a block-shape and updating back into it.
-The rest is up to you and your imagination with Python pandas— the one data manipulation and analysis-tool that every SEO in the biz should be learning right now.
+The rest is up to you and your imagination with Python pandas— the one data manipulation and analysis-tool that every SEO in the biz should be learning.

 .. image:: pipulate-logo.svg